Department of Music Awards

 A lifetime member and former chair of the Friends of the Duke University Museum of Art, Edward Benenson (Trinity '34, Duke trustee emeritus) has been an important advocate for the arts on campus.
 He established the Benenson Awards in the Arts at Duke, along with the Benenson Lecture Series in the Arts.
 Since 1981, when the first Benenson Awards were given, more than 200 students have directly benefited from the program.
 Their endeavors have included art historical research leading to publications; creative summer projects resulting in exhibitions, films, or musical compositions; and participation in summer educational institutions, such as the Aspen Music Festival and the British American Drama Academy.

 These grants support undergraduate or graduate students who show exceptional ability in the arts to undertake summer study at a nationally recognized arts program.
-The grant recipients are determined by a Duke arts program: Music; Art, Art History & Visual Studies; Dance; Theater Studies; Arts of the Moving Image; Center for Documentary Studies; Creative Writing (English); and the Nasher Museum.
+The grant recipients are determined by a Duke arts program: Music; Art, Art History & Visual Studies; Dance; Theater Studies; Cinematic Arts; Center for Documentary Studies; Creative Writing (English); and the Nasher Museum.
 Each program is given $2500 to award to one or more students.